On The Quality Of Cryptocurrency Markets: Centralized Versus Decentralized Exchanges: CEX and DEX Markets

-In contrast, AMMs use an algorithm to establish transaction and market prices based on liquidity provided by participants, relying on a \emph{conservation function}.
-The predominant conservation function, known as \emph{constant product}, mandates that the product of the available liquidity for the two currencies, $x$ and $y$, remains constant.
-In AMMs, such liquidity is provided by liquidity providers (LPs) who deposit assets into a smart contract representing a specific currency pair's liquidity pool.
-Thanks to the conservation function, these reserves establish the assets' relative price, enabling users to trade without interacting with a third party.
-A trade on a DEX is also referred to as a \emph{swap} transaction.
-To encourage users to supply liquidity to the pools, LPs earn \emph{exchange fees} from each swap transaction.
-These fees are equal to 30 basis points of the traded amount for Uniswap v2, while are variable for Uniswap v3 as discussed in Section \ref{sub:uni_v3}.
-More precisely, each LP is rewarded with a fraction of the fee proceeds proportional to the share of liquidity she owns.
+The AMM system relies on a \emph{conservation function}, which automatically regulates transaction prices and enables users to trade without interacting with a third party.\footnote{A trade on a DEX is also referred to as a \emph{swap} transaction.} The predominant conservation function, known as \emph{constant product}, mandates that the product of the available liquidity for the two currencies remains constant.
+As an incentive for users to supply liquidity to the pools, LPs earn an \emph{exchange fee} from each executed trade, proportional to the share of liquidity they own.
+These fees are 30 basis points of the traded amount for Uniswap v2, while are variable for Uniswap v3 as discussed in Section \ref{sub:uni_v3} of the Internet Appendix.
 However, providing liquidity also carries risks.
 Price divergence between provision and withdrawal can cause economic loss, as LPs receive more of the depreciating asset and less of the appreciating one.
-The \emph{impermanent loss} represents the relative loss compared to the holding return, gross of transaction fee revenues.
-Such risk is akin to adverse selection faced by market makers in markets with information asymmetry, where losses occur only when flows generate a permanent price impact.
+The \emph{impermanent loss}, formally introduced in Section \ref{sub:IL} of the Internet Appendix, represents the relative loss compared to holding the two currencies, gross of transaction fee revenues.
+Such risk is akin to adverse selection faced by market makers in the presence of asymmetric information, where losses occur only when flows generate a permanent price impact.